Theodora Llewelyn Davies: Career

-During the time that Llewelyn Davies was in college the Sex Disqualification (Removal) Act began its procession through the houses of parliament which would allow women more equality with men in the legal profession.
-They were to be able to serve on juries, to be magistrates and solicitors and eventually be called to the Bar.
+During the time that Llewelyn Davies was in college, the Sex Disqualification (Removal) Act began its procession through the houses of parliament which would allow women more equality with men in the legal profession.
+They were to be able to serve on juries, to be magistrates and solicitors, and eventually be called to the Bar.
 The Inner Temple did not want to be legally forced to allow women to join and so before the legislation was completed, they opened the Bar voluntarily.
-Llewelyn Davies was the first woman to apply, on 9 January 1920 and finally admitted in November 1922.
-On 26 January Llewelyn Davies was joined by Ivy Williams who had an exceptional record in her university and thus was able to cut through some of the processes and was called to the Bar on 10 May 1922 while Llewelyn Davies had to wait until 17 November 1922.
+Llewelyn Davies was the first woman to apply, on 9 January 1920 and was finally admitted in November 1922.
+On 26 January, Llewelyn Davies was joined by Ivy Williams who had an exceptional record in her university and thus was able to cut through some of the processes and was called to the Bar on 10 May 1922 while Llewelyn Davies had to wait until 17 November 1922.

 During her first dinner at the Inner Temple, her sister walked her to the door while the custodian at the hall ensured she was not harassed by newspaper reporters and ensured she got a seat she could manage with her long skirts.
-There were no bathrooms for women in the facility so Llewelyn Davies was given a key to the Benchers' House which had a cloakroom for women guests at social events.
+There were no bathrooms for women in the facility so Llewelyn Davies was given a key to the Benchers' House, which had a cloakroom for women guests at social events.
 Her uncle Arthur Llewelyn Davies had been a member of the Inner Temple.
 Her cousins Sir Malcolm Macnaghten and Theo Mathew, better known as the writer ‘O’, took on her training in the chambers.
-She worked there for seven years taking on some dock briefs, attending assizes and written work.
+She worked there for seven years taking on some dock briefs, attending assizes, and written work.

 In 1926, Llewelyn Davies became Honorary Legal adviser to the Women's Engineering Society.
 The organisation's Seventh Annual Report, authored by Caroline Haslett noted "On more than one occasion during the year … [she] has given us the benefit of her advice, and our warm thanks are due to her for her kindly and practical help".
 On her resignation, Llewelyn Davies was succeeded by Helena Normanton.